Skip to content

 17a-4(b) Records preserved for not less than 3 years (communications) Control 3.2 (Retention Policies), Control 3.4 (Communication Compliance) Reg

-17a-4(f)(2)(ii)(A) Audit-trail alternative to WORM — records need not be stored in non-rewriteable format if the broker-dealer maintains a complete audit trail of all modifications, deletions, and access events throughout the retention period; for Copilot content, satisfiable via Purview retention labels with regulatory record declaration + Preservation Lock + audit log coverage Control 3.11 (Regulatory Record-keeping), Control 3.1 (Copilot Audit Logging) Reg
+17a-4(f)(2)(ii)(A) Audit-trail alternative to WORM — records need not be stored in non-rewriteable format if the broker-dealer maintains a complete audit trail of all modifications, deletions, and access events throughout the retention period; for Copilot content, satisfiable via Purview retention labels with regulatory record declaration + Preservation Lock + audit log coverage Control 3.11 (Record Keeping), Control 3.1 (Copilot Audit Logging) Reg

-Off-channel enforcement SEC and CFTC off-channel enforcement campaign — over $2B in fines imposed on financial institutions for failing to preserve business communications on unapproved channels (personal devices, unauthorized messaging apps); recordkeeping obligations attach to business purpose, not channel; mobile Copilot access through unmanaged devices creates the same regulatory gap Control 3.11 (Regulatory Record-keeping), Control 3.4 (Communication Compliance) Reg
+Off-channel enforcement SEC and CFTC off-channel enforcement campaign — over $2B in fines imposed on financial institutions for failing to preserve business communications on unapproved channels (personal devices, unauthorized messaging apps); recordkeeping obligations attach to business purpose, not channel; mobile Copilot access through unmanaged devices creates the same regulatory gap Control 3.11 (Record Keeping), Control 3.4 (Communication Compliance) Reg

 SEC Regulation S-P — Privacy of Consumer Financial Information